AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/multiple-sites.md

 -  For Pro Staging and Production

    Add the new domain to Fastly, see [Manage domains][], or open a support ticket to request assistance.
-In addition, you must open a Support ticket to request new domains to be added to a cluster.
+In addition, you must [submit a Support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to request new domains to be added to a cluster.

 -  For Starter Production only

-   Add the new domain to Fastly, see [Manage domains][], or open a support ticket to request assistance.
+   Add the new domain to Fastly, see [Manage domains][], or [submit a Support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket) to request assistance.
 In addition, you must add the new domain to the **Domains** tab in the Project Web Interface: `https://<zone>.magento.cloud/projects/<project-ID>/edit`

 ## Configure local installation

-To configure your local installation to use multiple stores, see [Multiple websites or stores][config-multiweb] in the _Config Guide_.
+To configure your local installation to use multiple stores, see [Multiple websites or stores][config-multiweb] in the _Configuration Guide_.

 After successfully creating and testing the local installation to use multiple stores, you must prepare your Integration environment: